Blue Hydrangea

-Blue hydrangeas are your go-to choice for elegant flowering shrubs and when shopping for a garden flower with old-fashioned charm.
+Blue hydrangeas are your go-to choice for elegant flowering shrubs.
+When shopping for a shrub with old-fashioned charm, this is one of the most elegant.
 They are easy to cultivate, grow in almost any soil, and produce abundant dinnerplate-size blue snowball blooms throughout the warm season and into autumn.

 How to Grow Blue Hydrangeas